 Gravett C (2000) Hastings 1066 The Fall of Saxon England Osprey Publishing Ltd, Oxford.

 Howarth D (1977) 1066 The Year of the Conquest Viking Press, New York.

 Mason E (2004) The House of Godwine The History of a Dynasty Hambledon & London, London and New York.

-Harold was marshalling his men as the Norman army and their allies, marched along the road from Hastings, into the valley that was slung between the two hills, Telham and Caldbeck.
-Singing their war songs, and shouting for the Duke and Normandy, and ‘Dex Aie!’
-God help us!
+Harold was marshalling his men as the Norman army and their allies, marched along the road from Hastings, into the valley that was slung between Telham and Caldbeck Hills.
+Singing their war songs, and shouting ‘Dex Aie!’ – God aid us – and ‘Normandy!’

 The Normans, on the other hand, were fighting for what they believed in too, except their beliefs were governed by the desire of their leader, who had promised them that he had God on their side, that he, William of Normandy, was the true King of England.
 He’d also promised them land, riches and status, to encourage them to come with him.
 They were fighting for their new lives, land where they had none back in France, and greater prospects.
 And they were doing this at the expense of their English counterparts.

 You can imagine the speeches that each war leader gave their troops, though it must have been difficult to relay a speech to that amount of men without the technology of today, still, no doubt there were speeches and the differences within them would have been to do with the above.